 - Groups - share your maps with particular users or the public (shown when logged in)

-- My Content - manage map content that you have created (shown when logged in)
+- Content - manage map content that you have created (shown when logged in)

-- Browse the Map Gallery by clicking the Gallery link and clicking the Esri Featured Content tab.
-Choose one of the categories on the left and click through some of the map thumbnails listed on the Gallery page.
-There are two kinds of things you can open here: web maps, and web mapping applications.
+- Browse some maps by clicking Content and clicking the Living Atlas tab.
+Choose one of the categories on the left, and click through some of the map thumbnails listed on the Gallery page.
+There are two primary kinds of things you can open here: maps, and apps.
 These represent products created by ArcGIS Online users and published for public access.
 Think of a web map as your working canvas for assembling a bunch of web services into a presentable view that can then be pulled into many different APIs or platforms.
 A web mapping application, in contrast, is a final view that is created with a single API and is hosted for consumption by end users only.
-We're going to focus on web maps right now, but in the next section of the lesson you'll get a chance to make both a web map and a finished web mapping application.
+We're going to focus on web maps right now, but in the next section of the lesson, you'll get a chance to make both a web map and a finished web mapping application.

-- Choose a web map (such as Landscapes > Natural Hazards > Hurricanes and Tropical Cyclones) and open the Details page.
-Please note the Map Contents section toward the bottom of the page.
+- Choose a web map (try searching for Active Hurricanes, Cyclones and Typhoons), and click its hyperlinked title to open the Overview page.
+Please note the Layers section toward the bottom of the page.
 This section lists the source of each data layer included in the published map.
 You should observe that each layer specifies a URL, which corresponds to the internet map server from which this particular data service is published.
 The URL should indicate the host (e.g., services.arcgisonline.com) and type (ArcGIS Server, WMS) of the service.

 Think about how the physical location of the source data, the manner in which you are using it, and extent to which all of this is transparent to you fits the SaaS model of cloud computing.
 Have the underlying technical details of how and where the data are published been adequately hidden from you?
 You've seen that you can discover some of that information, via the services directory, but it isn't always necessary to know it, when using the client provided by ArcGIS Online.